-- Check with an adviser before taking courses at another campus to ensure the course will meet your general education and/or major requirements.
+- Check with an advisor before taking courses at another campus to ensure the course will meet your general education and/or major requirements.

-- Students currently enrolled on one campus should check with an adviser before taking courses at another campus to ensure the course will meet their general education and/or major requirements.
+- Students currently enrolled on one campus should check with an advisor before taking courses at another campus to ensure the course will meet their general education and/or major requirements.

 If you are a non-U of M student taking an online credit course:

 To register for a course, follow the links below for the campus offering the course.